cumbach/FoodieFridge/README.md

 [Details][phase-one]

-### Phase 2: Flux Architecture, Ingredient CRUD and FridgeItem CRUD (2.5 days)
+### Phase 2: Flux Architecture, Ingredients CRUD (2.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, an Ingredient store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create
-`Index` and `IndexItem` React views for the Ingredients.
+After the basic Flux architecture has been set up, an Ingredient store will be implemented and a set of actions to update the store will be created (only read, no changes to ingredients DB).
+Once this is done, I will create `Index` and `IndexItem` React views for the Ingredients.
-I will also set up a FridgeItems store and CRUD functionality.
-FridgeItems can be created, read, edited and destroyed in the browser.
-FridgeItems should save to the database when a user clicks on the Ingredient, and should be destroyed when a user clicks on the FridgeItem.

 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3:  FridgeIndexItem CRUD, and Ingredients (2 days)

-At the end of Phase 2,
+Phase 3 adds organization to the Fridge and Ingredients.

+Once I have my Ingredients React components working correctly, I will set up a Fridge store and FridgeItem CRUD functionality.
+The Fridge will have `Index` and `IndexItem` React views.
 FridgeItems can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Ingredients have many FridgeItems.
+FridgeItems belongs to User and Ingredient.

+When a user clicks on an IngredientIndexItem:
+-It saves that Ingredient to the FridgeItems database.
+-It removes that Ingredient from the Ingredients store.

+When a user clicks on a FridgeIndexItem:
+-It deletes that Ingredient from the FridgeItems database.
+-It adds that Ingredient back to the Ingredients store.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Set up Yummly API (1 day)

-Using the react-quill library (based on Quill.js), allow for complex styling of notes.
+Phase 4 sets up functionality with the Yummly API to retrieve recipes.

+I will set up a Recipes store with `Index` and `IndexItem` React views.

+When a user creates a FridgeItem, a new request will be made to the Yummly API for recipes that contain that ingredient.
+Those recipes will be added to the Recipe store.

 [Details][phase-four]